marcossilvestrini/linux-lpi-essencials/RPM_Centos/README.md

 - Files and Directories\

 1.Content\
-`/usr/share/nginx/html`:\
-The actual web content, which by default only consists of the default Nginx page you saw earlier, is served out of the /usr/share/nginx/html directory.
+`/usr/share/nginx/html`:The actual web content, which by default only consists of the default Nginx page you saw earlier, is served out of the /usr/share/nginx/html directory.
 This can be changed by altering Nginx configuration files.\

 2.Server Configuration\
 `/etc/nginx`: The Nginx configuration directory.
 All of the Nginx configuration files reside here.\